Effects Adjustments

 Glare

 Simulates glow around bright pixels.
 The Bloom effect is a custom implementation that supports transparency, avoids clipping on reflective surfaces, and matches the viewport result with the render result.
-Since the glare uses iterations of blur, which can be expensive, a quality control allows you to set how many iterations are used.

 Vignette